The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 Don’t be afraid to trust HoTs like Whispering Dawn and Sacred Soil to heal the party.
 It is a massive amount of healing.
 Avoid using other heals during the HoT’s duration if possible, as its ticks are wasted if you use an Indom to cap the party while the HoT is ticking.

 Communicate with your party.
 Always let your party members know what you are doing.
-Let your co-healer know that they don’t need to heal if you are going to Indom.
+Let your cohealer know that they don’t need to heal if you are going to Indom.
 Let the party know you are going to delay a Chain Stratagem.
 Communication is absolutely key when playing in a raid setting.
 You need to be vocal about things that will make the raid easier.
 If moving a Divine Veil will save a healing GCD, let the PLD know.
 They can not make your life easier if they don’t know what will help you.
 The same applies to all DPS mitigation tools.
 Tell them where to put things.

 # Additional Resources